OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 wasm already activated!
 ```

+Make sure to save the contract address for future interactions.

 More options are available for sending and outputting your transaction data.
 See `cargo stylus deploy --help` for more details.

 ## Exporting the Solidity ABI interface